-Hayden Island is located in North Portland.
-It is bordered by the North Portland Harbor and Columbia River, Tomahawk and Hayden Islands.
-The St. Johns, Kenton, Bridgeton, and East Columbia neighborhoods also mark the island’s southern border.
+Hayden Island, which includes Tomahawk Island, is located in North Portland.
+It is surrounded by the North Portland Harbor and the Columbia River with St. Johns, Kenton, Bridgeton, and East Columbia neighborhoods on the island’s southern border.

 Hayden Island Businesses of Note

 If classic Mexican street eats are in your repertoire, La Quebrada Taqueria is for you.
 This relaxed open-air eatery offers tacos, tortas, quesadillas, burritos, plates, and bowls.

 La Quebrada Taqueria—11980 N Jantzen Dr

 Anchor Bar is Hayden Island’s neighborhood sports bar.
 It serves up great burgers and other big bites, along with cold brews.
 One of the few local establishments on Hayden Island, this spot is a local’s favorite.